dickxpe/code2html/README.md

-# js2html
+# code2html
-Format Javascript code as a html with color coding
+Format code as a html with color coding